vidyar/docs-1/sources/samples/php.rst

 	php:
   	  - 5.4

         before_script:
+          - mkdir -p shippable/codecoverage
           - mkdir -p shippable/testresults

         script:
-          - phpunit  --log-junit shippable/testresults/junit.xml tests/calculator_test.php
+         - phpunit --log-junit shippable/testresults/junit.xml --coverage-xml shippable/codecoverage tests/calculator_test.php

         notifications:
           email: false

 Create a project by enabling the repo php-buildsample and run it using an Ubuntu minion.
-Once the build finishes execution, you can check for the console output and test results on the respective build’s tab.
+Once the build finishes execution, you can check for the console output, test and code coverage output on the respective build’s tab.